-Q. When is the bill due and where do I send payment?
+Q. When is the invoice due and where do I send payment?

-A. The bill is due July 15 for fall semester, and December 15 for spring semester.
+A. The invoice is due July 15 for fall semester, and December 15 for spring semester.
 Payment should be sent to the Business Office.
 A late payment fee of $250 is assessed on unpaid balances after the due date.
-Finance charges of 12% per annum are added on the first of each month.
-Accounts must be paid in full in order to register for classes.
+Finance charges of 12% per annum may be added on the first of each month.
+Invoices must be paid in full in order to register for classes.

 Q. What if I want to make ‘monthly’ payments?